PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 *Created by Neil Bramley on Sept 6, 2024, Last updated October 1st 2024*

 **Too Long; Didn't Read:**

-_This is the best thing to do_: Keep your research data on your University DataStore network drive.
+_The best thing to do:_ Keep your research data on your University DataStore network drive.

-_This is the simplest way to do it:_ Just drag and drop it to your folder via File Explorer (Windows, M drive) or the Finder (Mac, Network/chss.datastore.ed.ac.uk/).
+_The simplest way to do it:_ Just drag and drop it to your folder via File Explorer (Windows, M drive) or the Finder (Mac, Network/chss.datastore.ed.ac.uk/).
 More details for the curious, on setup and complicated cases below.

 This is intended as a simple guide on storing research data while in PPLS.
 The primary goal is to ensure Principal Investigators, and other researchers responsible for data, maintain a "golden copy" of this data somewhere safe and secure, and preferably "in house", where it will not be lost, inappropriately leaked, sold, or monetised by third parties.
 I also highlight various reasonable options for actively working on or sharing data and why other options are inappropriate.